Fethiye: Tourism

 Fethiye is one of Turkey's well-known tourist centers and is especially popular during the summer.
 The Fethiye Museum, which is rich in ancient and more recent artifacts, displays and testifies to the successive chain of civilizations that existed in the area, starting with the ancient Lycians.

 Some of the historical sites worth visiting are: Kadyanda (Cadyanda) ancient city, Kayaköy - the abandoned Greek village, Afkule, Gemiler and Aya Nikola.
 Fethiye is also home to the Tomb of Amyntas, a large tomb built in 350 BC by the Lycians.

-Most popular touristic towns of Fethiye are: Ölüdeniz, Calis Beach area, Hisarönu and Ovacık.
+The most popular tourist towns of Fethiye are: Ölüdeniz, Çalış Beach area, Hisarönü and Ovacık, Fethiye.
 Butterfly Valley is in the Fethiye district.

 The island of Kızılada in the Gulf of Fethiye, 4 mi off the city, is a popular stopover for boat tours.
 Alternatively, there are great diving sites, Afkule being one of the most famous.
 The Kızılada Lighthouse on the island houses a seafood restaurant and a hostel with nine rooms.